TrelisResearch/re-arc/dsl-readme.md

     - **% Runtime Success**: Runs without crashing.
     - **% Solved**: Produces exact target grid.

+Next up:
+- Check the logic of evluation on test examples...
+- Superposition...
+- Considering the most basic of DSLs...

+Ideas:
+- What is a simple approach to guess + vary?
+What kind of dsl is needed to make this possible?
+What is the most rudimentary of dsls to boostrap from here?
+- Could superposition and training on super positions of example pairs somehow help?
+What if I just try to inference on a superposition? what does that predict?

 Last work:
+- The neural net approach does worse than using training dataset verifiers.
+Seems reasonable.
+DOUBLE CHECK THE LOGIC OF HOW THIS COULD WORK.
 - Added in guided decoding but score is now down at 2.4$ instead of what was 3.5%.
 Syntax valid is now 97.4%, which isn't higher than without guidance...

 ## TODO